makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "It's nice, isn't it?"

 "Mm."
-So many cabinets, so many drawers.
+So many cabinets.
+So many drawers.

 *Stop it, Sélène.*

-"Can duck in and out of the kitchen whenever I want," Malina said proudly.
+"I can duck in and out of the kitchen whenever I want," Malina said proudly.
 "Suits me, I guess."

-The fox grinned, "That it does.
+The fox forced herself to stop gritting her teeth and smiled, "That it does.
 Smells nice in here, too."

 "Chicken and pasta sound okay?"